 4.20 Decision-makers need to take account of a wide range of potential impacts arising from new developments.
 In many cases there are linkages between air quality and these other issues.
-Examples include the use of road humps to limit traffic speeds and improve safety, which can in turn increase emissions due to traffic slowing down and speeding up, and the use of biomass boilers to reduce climate change impacts, which can increase emissions of particulate matter and NOx.
+Examples include the use of road humps to limit traffic speeds and improve safety, which can in turn increase emissions through vehicles braking and then accelerating and the use of biomass boilers to reduce climate change impacts, which can increase emissions of particulate matter and NO_x .
 It is important that these linkages are fully understood and taken into account to optimise the opportunities to enhance the sustainability of new developments.
+This may require the input of other specialists.